10,000 FEET AND 17 MILES: HIKING THE GRAND CANYON

 It was Christmas Eve.
 We made it to the bottom of the Grand Canyon in an impressive time.
-It was just after 9:00a.m., but we had already conquered the South Kaibab trail to the floor of the most famous canyon in the world.
-To bad we weren’t even close to finishing our challenge.
+It was just after 9:00 a.m., but we had already conquered the South Kaibab trail to the floor of the most famous canyon in the world.
+Too bad we weren't even close to finishing our challenge.

 Other than the worry of failure and not completing the route, there was no other way I would want to spend my Christmas Eve.
 Watching the sunrise over one of the most beautiful scenes in the world is an experience no money can buy.

 Both routes consist of many switchbacks and South Kaibab is shorter, which means a lot of hikers assume that is the best route to go up on.
 Wrong.
 It is much shorter, but much steeper and will take just as long if not longer then Bright Angel.
 Along both trails are signs warning hikers not to attempt a round-trip hike in one day, which I would agree with during the summer.
 It was December and not 110 degrees, so one is less likely to run out of water or suffer from heat exhaustion.

 That also being said, the hike is no joke either.
 If you plan on attempting this hike bring LOTS of water and food with high amounts of protein and calories.
 Fill your water up at every chance, even if it is not completely empty.
 South Kaibab trail has no water along the route and Bright Angel has a couple.
 Hikers are able to fill up at the top of each trail and at the bottom of the canyon.
 Be smart and don't overestimate your abilities.

 The Bright Angel trail has less stunning views of the entire canyon, but has a gorgeous valley garden, waterfalls and lookout points.
 The way up was surprisingly not as killer as I imagined and we were making awesome time until mile 15.
 Then the wall hit.

 Only two more miles.
 Only two more miles.